 Supplement Benefit Programs with These Financial Wellness Programs

 There are many simple, affordable financial wellness programs available today.
-Here are four programs you can adopt that will build confidence and reduce the financial pressures facing many of your employees.
+Here are three programs you can adopt that will build confidence and reduce the financial pressures facing many of your employees.

 - Best Money Moves: Only by understanding what the most common financial stressors are, can you then determine how to alleviate or reduce that stress.
 Best Money Moves provides employers with the ideal way to start identifying the source of financial stress.
 This modern solution is not only family and employer-friendly, it’s been gamified to make it entertaining for millennials.
 Best yet, this solution also provides vetted money coaches in addition to dashboards, calculators and other tools that help employees improve their own financial challenges.